alonepranav/CodeFest-SIMMC/README.md

 # TechFest | SIMMC

+### This is just a simple UI that I made in the *Design Fire* competition of SIMMC.

-Welcome to the official repository for the **TechFest | SIMMC** website.
+Welcome to the repository for the **TechFest | SIMMC** website.
 This platform provides all the essential details regarding the TechFest event, including event schedules, registration and more.

 ## Table of Contents
 - [Overview](#overview)